sohelamin/docker-github-registry/README.md

 > A sample docker app for github package registry

 ## Usage
+Just push to the master branch and GitHub action will automatically handle the build & deploy process for you.

+## Manual Deploy
 1. Build your docker image
 	```
 	docker build -t sohelamin/docker-node-app .